-Our paper is related to several strands of literature.
+Our article is related to several strands of literature.
 First, it is related to the literature on growth in the very long run, as discussed above.
-A few papers have empirically examined (aspects of) the links between return to education, the fertility transition, and contemporary development (e.g., Bleakley and Lange 2009; Bleakley 2007; Becker et al. 2010; Becker and Woessman 2009).
-The key difference between the present study and existing research on the topic revolves around the nature of the diseases under study as well as in the global outlook of the present study.
-Second, our paper contributes to the macro literature, which examines the impact of mortality and morbidity on development (e.g., Gallup and Sachs, 2001; Young, 2005; Acemoglu and Johnson, 2007; Weil, 2007; Ashraf, Lester and Weil, 2008; Lorentzen, McMillan and Wacziarg, 2008; Aghion, Howitt and Murtin, 2010; Cervellati and Sunde, 2011).
-Overall, our work suggests that morbidity holds strong explanatory power vis-à-vis contemporary income differences.
-Finally, the present paper is related to a recent empirical literature, which argues that climate and deep historical factors have helped shape the contemporary income distribution (e.g., Olsson and Hibbs, 2005; Feyrer and Sacerdote, 2009; Ashraf and Galor, 2013; Michalopoulos and Papaioannou, 2013; for a survey, see Nunn, 2014).
+A few papers have empirically examined (aspects of) the links between return to education, the fertility transition, and contemporary development (e.g. Bleakley, 2007; Becker and Woessman, 2009; Bleakley and Lange, 2009; Becker et al., 2010).
+The key difference between the present study and existing research on the topic revolves around the nature of the diseases under study as well as in the global outlook of the present study.2 Secondly, our article contributes to the macro literature, which examines the impact of mortality and morbidity on development (e.g. Gallup and Sachs, 2001; Young, 2005; Acemoglu and Johnson, 2007; Weil, 2007; Ashraf et al., 2008; Lorentzen et al., 2008; Aghion et al., 2010; Cervellati and Sunde, 2011).
+Overall, our work suggests that morbidity holds strong explanatory power vis-à-vis contemporary income differences.3 Finally, the present

-2 To be sure, there are global (cross-country) studies of the individual links.
+^{2.} To be sure, there are global (cross-country) studies of the individual links.
 Murtin (2013), Herzer et al. (2012), and Angeles (2010), for instance, investigate the link between education and fertility in a cross-country context, whereas Glaeser et al. (2004) do so for the link between schooling and growth.
 For some interesting regional evidence on the latter link, see Gennaioli et al. (2013).